 Grounding is also called earthing.
 This is a technique that involves participating in activities that ground or reconnect you to the earth.
 Grounding is not a new thing.
 It’s extremely simple and it’s been practiced in many cultures for thousands of years.
 Our human immune system remembers a time when our ancestors were in virtual constant contact with the earth.
 As we evolved, we developed technologies that have separated us from the earth–and as a result in recent decades the rise of chronic disease, allergies, autoimmune conditions, and insomnia have grown increasingly troublesome.
 Remembering to reconnect with the earth could be one way to solve some of these issues.

 This is especially important information to have now while we’re spending so much time at home.
 Generally, our houses are made with materials such as wood, tile, and carpet.
 These materials all separate us from the earth’s energy.
-We wear shoes that contain rubber and plastic, which do the same thing.
+The shoes we wear shoes contain rubber and plastic, which do the same thing.
 We feel anxious and uptight due to our current conditions.
 We don’t get outside as much as we should and that can leave us feeling unhealthy because we’re disconnected from the earth’s energy.

 When we take the time to make direct contact with the earth, we feel balanced, restored, and our health benefits.
 Chronic inflammation is caused by free radicals.
 When you make direct contact with the earth by something as simple as walking barefoot in your yard, electrons from the earth enter your body and destroy those free radicals.
 Our body innately knows how much energy from electrons to absorb from the earth to bring us back into balance.
 We use electrons in all our metabolic processes including cellular production.
 If you’re grounding yourself on a regular basis, you’re keeping your tank full; and when your body is in balance you cannot have things like inflammation, the cause of the most common chronic diseases.